eBOOK/PDF

-A shooting star is seen as a form of reversal pattern in technical analysis, indicating a price decline.
-The Shooting Star has the similar appearance as the Inverted Hammer, but it is encountered in an upswing rather than a downturn, and hence has distinct significance.
-It's made up of a candle with a small lower body, little or no lower shadow, and a long upper shadow that's at least two times the size of the lower body, just like the Inverted hammer.
+A shooting star is considered a reversal pattern in technical analysis, indicating a potential price decline.
+It resembles the Inverted Hammer but appears during an upswing, giving it a different significance.
+The pattern consists of a candlestick with a small lower body, little or no lower shadow, and a long upper shadow that is at least twice the size of the lower body, similar to the Inverted Hammer.

 A Quick Overview of Shooting Star Pattern